Octolize shipping plugins for every scenario

 Check the tag_ID parameter in the page URL.
 The value of that parameter is that category ID.
 In my example, as you can see it is tag_ID=16, so my product category ID is 16.

 Now, when you know what WooCommerce product categories are and how to set them, let’s use it in your WooCommerce store.
 To set WooCommerce shipping cost based on a product category, you’ll need the Flexible Shipping PRO – an advanced WooCommerce table rate shipping plugin.
-It offers powerful, but easy-to-use shipping calculations based on weight, cart total, product count and much more.
+It offers powerful, but easy-to-use WooCommerce shipping options based on weight, cart total, product count and much more.
 One of its many features is of course product based shipping.

-Flexible Shipping PRO WooCommerce 89.00
+Flexible Shipping PRO WooCommerce

 The best Table Rate Shipping for WooCommerce.
 Period.
 Create shipping rules based on weight, order totals or item count.

-Add to cart or View Details
+View Details or Add to cart

 100,000+ Active Installations

-Last Updated: 2024-03-26
+Last Updated: 2025-03-25

-Works with WooCommerce 8.4 - 8.7.x
+Works with WooCommerce 9.4 - 9.8.x

 It’s basically a table rate shipping plugin, which is a great solution to replace limited WooCommerce flat rate shipping method.